UM System Review Commission releases report; two-year funding cycle recommended

 The Review Commission also recommends that the UM System have in place by early 2018 “a robust set of accountability measures”, coinciding with the start of each Missouri legislative session.

 Missourinet reached out to a UM System spokesman on Thursday to see if the System has any response to the report.
-We have not heard back yet.
+We received a statement from UM System Interim President Mike Middleton on Friday.

+“Upon receiving the University of Missouri System Review Commission Report, I plan to review with the leadership team to assess the recommendations.
+We will certainly consider adopting any recommendations that add to the betterment of the university’s mission and will help us continue to provide a high-quality education for our students.”

 The report has been sent to Missouri House Speaker Todd Richardson (R-Poplar Bluff) and Senate President Pro Tem Ron Richard (R-Joplin).